 We’re also based in Canada—where data privacy is taken seriously.
 This ensures sensitive data stored on our servers isn’t subject to the kind of over-zealous governmental intrusions found elsewhere.
 And the best part?
 Switching over is seamless and totally free.

 At Rebel, we know that agencies value quality at a price that respects margins.
-That’s why we’re offering our VPS at a promotional price of 70% off.
+That’s why we offer our VPS hosting with a 30 day money back guarantee.
 Now you can leave the hosting to Rebel and move onto the next urgent item on the agenda—team laser-tag.

 Image Credits: Shutterstock / s4svisuals